Buffalo vs. Old Dominion NCAA Football Odds, Plays and Insights | September 25, 2021

 - Old Dominion's games have gone over 51.5 points in all three opportunities this season.

-- The two teams combine to average 57 points per game, 5.5 more than the total in this contest.
+- The two teams combine to score 57 points per game, 5.5 more than the total in this contest.

-- These two squads surrender a combined 52.3 points per game, 0.8 more than this contest's over/under.
+- This contest's over/under is 0.8 points under the 52.3 these two squads combine to give up per game in 2021.

+- The Bulls and their opponents have scored an average of 56.3 points per game in 2021, 4.8 more than Saturday's total.

 Buffalo Stats and Trends